 You're doomed!
 You're all doomed!

 I find the origin story of Friday the 13th to be poetic.
 Not the story in the film itself, not in the slightest; I mean the origin story of the production.
-Producer-director Sean S. Cunningham, a collaborator of John Carpenter, wanted to make his own knockoff Halloween on pulpy, roller-coaster steroids.
+Producer-director Sean S. Cunningham, a collaborator of John Carpenter, wanted to make his own knockoff Halloween, but injected with pulpy, roller-coaster steroids.
 He paired with screenwriter Victor Miller and came up with a draft for a movie titled A Long Night at Camp Blood.

 Then a lightning bolt of inspiration hit him: Title the film Friday the 13th.
 The title had no relationship with Miller’s screenplay draft, but Cunningham saw dollar-signs in the elegant, memorable title.
 He was certainly right.
 It’s hard to imagine eleven sequels to a film called A Long Night at Camp Blood.